gvwilson/sdxpy/src/test/index.md

 [% inc file="manual.py" keep="tests" %]

-We can put all the test functions in a list:

-[% inc file="manual.py" keep="save" %]

 Each test does something to a [%g fixture "fixture" %] (such as the number -3) and uses [%g assertion "assertions" %] to compare the [%g actual_result "actual result" %] against the [%g expected_result "expected result" %].
-The outcome of each test is exactly one of:
+The outcome of each test can be:

 -   [%g pass_test "Pass" %]:
     the test subject works as expected.